otykh/otykh.github.io/index.md

 ## Black Hole Incident

-*A short platformer about a scientist that is traveling through dimentions via black holes.*
+*A short platformer about a scientist that is traveling through dimensions via black holes.*

 [link](https://alextykh.itch.io/black-hole-incident)